The emotional blueprint of movie genres

 Sadness

-Given how most people regard sadness as the inverse of joy, it's no surprise that we see a largely reversed picture of joy - with the sadness genres being Mystery, Thriller and War films and those will the lowest levels of sadness being present in Animations, Musicals and Family-focused films.
+Given how most people regard sadness as the inverse of joy, it's no surprise that we see a largely reversed picture of joy, with the genres of Mystery, Thriller, and War films being associated with sadness, and those with the lowest levels of sadness being present in Animation, Musicals, and Family-focused films.

 Fear

 It will surprise no one that Horror films top the most fear-laden films.
-However, it is perhaps less well-known just fear-full Sci-Fi movies tend to be on average.
+However, it is perhaps less well-known that fear-filled Sci-Fi movies tend to be on average.
 They outrank War movies, Mysteries and Thrillers, albeit only slightly.
-A major driver of tales from our possible futures are warnings of doom if we don't change our ways.
+A major driver of tales from our possible futures is warnings of doom if we don't change our ways.

 Disgust